Search this website for information about collecting stocks and bonds.

-And for those who ask, no, I absolutely will not catalog bond coupons.
+And for those who ask, no, I absolutely will NEVER catalog bond coupons.
 I understand that some of those coupons might have come from rare or non-extant bonds.
 And I understand some collectors have been tricked into buying them from eBay sellers in recent years.

-Why would I refuse to catalog coupons?
+So, why do I refuse to catalog coupons?

 My stance is simple.
 I refuse to encourage people to destroy perfectly good and intact collectibles in their hopes of making a few dollars selling coupons to unsuspecting beginners.
 I will say it again.
 Coupons will not find room in this catalog.
 I simply refuse to imply that individual coupons have value.

 Now, on a brighter subject, here are links to the types of certificates closely related to stocks and bonds and thus included in this catalog:

 I strongly recommend buying the Cox Catalog 3rd Edition from your favorite

 If they do not carry, or are out of stock, you may buy directly from me.
 Simply click the buy button below.

 Help support this free site!
 Please visit my eBay store called Papermental by Terry Cox.
 My inventory includes railroad passes, railroad ephemera, newspapers, magazines, engravings, and all sorts of paper collectibles.